TheOddCell/factoidia/README.md

 7. All of them mashed together

 This list is hard to expand, if you would like to do so use [reFactoidia](https://github.com/TheOddCell/refactoidia/).

+Requires:
+1. `requests` package
+2. `google-genai` package and api key in api.txt (optinal, if you do not want to use AI, at the top set `genai` and `aimenu` to false.)